 If you’re planning on taking out a home equity loan to buy a rental property or second home, it’s probably time to get help from a professional real estate agent.
 An experienced agent will not only guide you through the ins and outs of applying for a home equity loan — they’ll also refer you to reliable local lenders and advise you on alternative financing options.

 To connect with a top-rated agent in your local area, get in touch with Clever.
-When you buy through a Clever Partner Agent, you’ll benefit from full-service agent support, fast-tracked home showings, and, if you’re an eligible buyer, receive 0.5% of the purchase price back after closing.
+When you buy through a Clever Partner Agent, you’ll benefit from full-service agent support, fast-tracked home showings, and, if you’re an eligible buyer, receive cash back after closing.

 Top FAQs About Home Equity Loans